TIBCOSoftware/bw-samples/Custom Driver Support/Teradata/README.md

 # Teradata JDBC Driver

-This bundle can be used to connect to Teradata using the Custom JDBC Driver support in TIBCO ActiveMatrix BusinessWorks, TIBCO BusinessWorks Container Edition and TIBCO Cloud Integration.
+This bundle can be used to connect to Teradata using the Custom JDBC Driver support in TIBCO ActiveMatrix BusinessWorks 6.x, TIBCO BusinessWorks Container Edition and TIBCO Cloud Integration.

 ## Driver jar requirements